mdavid626/blog/_posts/2017-05-31-Windows-commands-every-power-user-should-know.md

 > Power user: a knowledgeable and sophisticated user of computers.

-If you consider yourself a sophisticated computer user then you should know the following Windows commands:
+If you consider yourself a sophisticated computer user, then you should know the following Windows commands:

 <!--more-->